CenterForDigitalHumanities/TPEN3/pages/index.md

 > TPEN3 is now in early access!
 [Learn what's new]({{site.url}}/announcements/2025/11/24/whats-new-tpen3.html) and
 > [sign up today](./login?returnTo={{site.url}}/announcements/2025/11/24/whats-new-tpen3.html) to start transcribing with the latest features.

+## Transcription for Paleographical and Editorial Notation

-{: .notice}
+{: .unauthenticated}
+[Sign Up](./login?returnTo={{site.url}}/announcements/2025/11/24/whats-new-tpen3.html){: .button role="button"}
+Open an account to start recording annotations on images from all over the world and across time.

 > Privacy first: read the [TPEN3 Privacy Statement]({{site.url}}/privacy/) for details on data use, local storage, and your rights.
 TPEN is intended for adult
 > human users.
 We do not sell or rent any data and implement no tracking or analytics.

-## Transcription for Paleographical and Editorial Notation

-{: .unauthenticated}
+{: .aside}
-[Sign Up](./login?returnTo={{site.url}}/announcements/2025/11/24/whats-new-tpen3.html){: .button role="button"}
-Open an account to start recording annotations on images from all over the world and across time.

 {: .authenticated.hidden}
 Welcome back!
 [Launch TPEN 3.0](https://app.t-pen.org){: .button role="button"}